If you fail the exam

 ASWB policy states that candidates must wait 90 days between exam attempts.
 This waiting period exists for exam security reasons.
 It also benefits you because it sets aside time to prepare for your next attempt.

-You may request a waiver that allows you to retake the exam before the end of the 90-day period if you met the following criteria:
+You may request a waiver that allows you to retake the exam before the end of the 90-day period if you meet all of the following criteria:

 - The state or provincial board where you are applying for a license allows waivers.

-- Your most recent exam score was within five correct answers of the passing score.
+- Your most recent exam score was within ten correct answers of the passing score.

-Candidates may not receive more than two waivers for any single examination category.Submit a request to waive the waiting period
+Candidates may not use more than two waivers in twelve months for any single examination category.Submit a request to waive the waiting period

 When you are ready to retake the exam: